Back ] Home ] Up ] Next ]

 Museum Archives

 Sears23 Making a Record of the Customer's Order OM.jpg (26036 bytes) "Making a Record of the Customer's Order," No. 23 in a boxed set of 50 stereographs entitled "A Trip Through Sears, Roebuck & Co.," Chicago, Ill., 1906.
 The set of stereographs is advertised with a 1906 date in the 1908 Sears, Roebuck catalog.
 Sears, Roebuck employed nearly 2,500 clerical workers in its administration building.
 The stereograph card reverse states, "During the busy season of the year, six hundred young women are employed in this room, the picture showing only a portion of this great office.
 The work of transcribing customers' orders to merchandise order tickets is performed on special typewriters, four hundred of these typewriters being in use at the present time."
+The special typewriters are Elliott-Fisher book typewriters.
 Early Office

 Sears26 Stenographic Dept OM.jpg (27367 bytes) "Stenographic Department," No. 26 in a boxed set of 50 stereographs entitled "A Trip Through Sears, Roebuck & Co.," Chicago, Ill., 1906.
 Reverse states, "In this room between one hundred and fifty and two hundred young women are engaged in transcribing letters dictated by correspondents throughout the institution.
 This dictation is received by two methods.
 By one method the typist goes directly to the correspondent and takes his dictation in shorthand.
 By the other method the correspondents dictate their letters to a graphophone.
 The cylinders are then sent by messenger to the graphophone division of the Stenographic Department, where each operator has a graphophone and typewriter."
 Typists are using Oliver typewriters.
 Early Office

-1906_Workers_in_Mr._Broyles_Office_Using_Ed_Bus_Phonographs_EHS_29320054.jpg (49977 bytes) Workers Using Edison Business Phonographs in Mr. Broyles's Office, 1906.
+1906_Workers_in_Mr._Broyles_Office_Using_Ed_Bus_Phonographs_EHS_29320054.jpg (49977 bytes) Workers using Edison Business Phonographs in Mr. Broyles's office, 1906.
 Edison National

 Historic Site